 - OCR Supplemental Fact Sheet addresses the risk of COVID-19 in preschool, elementary and secondary schools while serving children with disabilities.
 Published March 21, 2020.

-- Centers for Disease Control and Prevention (CDC) Interim Guidance for Schools and Child Care Programs.
+- Centers for Disease Control and Prevention (CDC) Guidance for Schools and Child Care Programs.
 This is based on what is currently known about the transmission and severity of COVID-19.
-Published July 24, 2020.
+Published Septembre 18, 2020.